 |Abstract||In the Aurora, Newmarket and Queensville areas of the Greater Toronto Area, south-central Ontario, municipal water supply is obtained from the 'Yonge Street aquifer' (YSA), an informal name long used to

 describe relatively deep sand and gravel deposits.
 These deposits were previously described as discontinuous, perhaps channelized and possibly associated with buried bedrock valleys, largely interpreted from data at a few municipal well fields.

 Despite much historical and recent geological and hydrogeological work, including numerical groundwater flow modelling, the fundamental geological and hydrogeological framework (i.e. conceptual model) for the YSA has not been clearly developed and

 hydrogeological models of the area are presented.
-The data reveal a sedimentary succession of ~140 m thickness that is truncated by a number of erosional unconformities characterized by deeply incised channels, locally extending to bedrock, with a
+The data reveal a sedimentary succession (e.g., ~140 m thickness at Aurora) that is truncated by a number of erosional unconformities characterized by deeply incised channels, locally extending to

-~NS to NE-SW orientation, both beneath and above the regional Newmarket Till stratigraphic marker.
-Channels may occur stratigraphically stacked and nested with local erosion of the Newmarket Till.
-Core and seismic data permit identification of
+bedrock, with a ~NS to NE-SW orientation, both beneath and above the regional Newmarket Till stratigraphic marker.
+Channels may occur stratigraphically stacked and nested with Newmarket Till locally filling depressions.
+Core and seismic data permit

-channelized Thorncliffe Fm. sediment flanked by older sand and mud Scarborough Fm. equivalents.
-The Thorncliffe Fm. consists of fining upward successions from coarse gravel to rhythmically bedded muds interpreted to be deposited within a
+identification of channelized Thorncliffe Fm. eroded into older sand and mud Scarborough Fm. equivalents.
+The Thorncliffe Fm. consists of fining upward transitions from coarse gravel, to sand, to rhythmically bedded mud interpreted to be deposited

 |Summary||(Plain Language Summary, not published)|